Amy Arena - Youth Acting Instructor

 Mandy Hong is a Contemporary Pop/Jazz singer and keyboard player.
 She spent her childhood in Beijing China and started to play classical piano at the age of 4.
 At the age of 18, she started to play Jazz piano at The New School for Jazz and Contemporary Music with some of the best-known Jazz educators in New York City.
 She collaborated alongside designers and artists and has composed music for fashion runways, theme songs for animations, and background music for independent films.

 Mandy started her professional music training in one of China’s most prestigious choirs at the age of 6, touring all around the world and recording vocals for commercials, theme songs for movies, including the choir part in the theme song of the 2008 Beijing Olympic Game.
-This year, she's pursuing her study for Jazz Master Degree in California Institute of the Arts.
+Last year Mandy completed her Jazz Master Degree at the California Institute of the Arts.